 We are all well aware of the many attempts made by Congressional Republicans to repeal and replace the Affordable Care Act.
 It consumed Congress’ time and focus for months, and ultimately fizzled with unsuccessful votes to change the law.

-continued to be funded.
+While Republicans were busy trying to take away health insurance from millions of Americans and make it virtually impossible for my child or anyone else with a pre-existing condition to be able to get health insurance, they also neglected many of their pertinent responsibilities, like ensuring that the Children Health Insurance Program (CHIP) continued to be funded.
 Republicans, who control both houses of Congress, missed the September 30th deadline to keep funding the program, which ensures nearly 9 million American children and 370,000 pregnant women through both Medicaid and separate, state-administered programs.
 Children depend on adults to act like…well, ADULTS, and make decisions and take actions needed to ensure their safety and well-being.
-Congressional Republicans have instead thrown a temper tantrum that rivals the antics of the most sugar-infused 2 year old, and could potentially leave our nation’s most vulnerable citizens with no health protection
+Congressional Republicans have instead thrown a temper tantrum that rivals the antics of the most sugar-infused 2 year old, and could potentially leave our nation’s most vulnerable citizens with no health protection.

 Now, without knowing if or when they will receive their federal funding allocations, most states are faced with the possibility of running out of funds to continue their CHIP programs after the new year.
 Some states, such as Virginia, plan to notify enrollees on December 1st that the program could end when funds are exhausted by late January 2018.

 We elect our political leaders to lead.
 We send them to Washington, DC to make decisions in the best interest of their constituents.
 That is not what is currently taking place in Congress.
 Hubris and personal agendas are the ruling mindsets, and no substantive progress is being made.
 The citizenry, rather than being the priority, are now collateral damage from the ideological differences and power jockeying taking place a few blocks away on The Hill.
 Our leaders are not leading.
 They are not doing their jobs.
 They are failing us.
 There was once a time when children would not be used as political pawns, and all could agree to preserve their best interests.